pipe2k27/liteflix-felipe-perarnau/README.md

 #### Tips & Tricks
 - We want to see an implementation as pixel perfect as possible.
 - The project uses Next.js Pages & Prisma.
-Leveraging its specific features is available but not required
+Leveraging its specific features is encourange but not required
 - You may consult outside sources like documentation, web search or AI but absolutely cannot copy-paste code of any sort.
+- Tailwind is available and optional

 This project uses next.js pages, prisma & sqlite.